SebastianHopgood/olist-360-end-to-end-ecommerce-analytics/README.md

 * Gold/Analytical Layer Layout:
 * ![image alt](https://github.com/SebastianHopgood/Revenue-Sales-temp-name-/blob/95460da69e90f424b67ac96f1375d50083036543/data/gold_layer_layout.png)

-* Dimensional Modeling: Developed a Star Schema optimized for Power BI performance
-* (SHOW A DRAWING OF THE TABLE STRUCTURE WHEN ITS DONE)
-* -> EXPLAIN: why i choose to do this schema for this project, how it relates to answering buiness questions, and why i choose to leave out speciic things.
-* Calculated columns & Groups:
-* -> EXPLAIN: what columns and grouping i made to help stakeholders busienss questions
-* KPIS:
-* -> explain what i calculated to help show key preformance indicators
-* SQL SCRIPTS:
-* SHOW: the proof of what i did and write comments to explain what i did, give a preview in readme file

-**NOTETTETETETTE**: THE STAKEHOLDERS QUESTIONS ALL REVOLVE AROUND ORDERS, JOIN DATA FROM ALL 4 ORDERS TABLES INTO A FACT TABLE, THEN CREATE IDS TO MAKE DIM AND DATE TABLES

-**Creation of Metadata:**
-*  Explain how i applied data lineage and created data dictionarys to explains what coloumsn mean in a .md file

 ## 💡 Key Insights & Recommnedataions
 - Bullet points on what key insights and what actions are best to take for the company